wildoctopus/DRLND/p2_continuous-control/README.md

 Instructions:
 Follow the instructions provided in Continous_Control.ipynb to get started with training your own agent!
 For information on how the algorithm works and future improvements that can be done, check Report.md file.

+References :

+The problem description has been taken from Udacity DRLND course - https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893